 LLCHD reports one additional death from COVID-19

 LINCOLN, Neb.
 (KOLN) -The Lincoln-Lancaster County Health Department reported one additional death from COVID-19 on Monday.
-According to officials, it was a man in his 60s who was hospitalized.
-The total number of deaths in the community has raised to 226.
+The death was a woman in her 70s, who was hospitalized.
+The total number of deaths in the community has increased to 228.

-According to the LLCHD that 41 lab-confirmed cases of COVID-19 have been reported in Lancaster County, bringing the community total to 29,518.
+The LLCHD announced that eight lab-confirmed cases of COVID-19 have been reported in Lancaster County, bringing the community total to 29,848.

+Variant cases: The LLCHD has confirmed four local cases of COVID-19 variant B.1.1.7 also known as the U.K. variant.
+The variants were identified through special testing at the Nebraska Public Health Lab, and LLCHD is currently investigating.
+A total of seven cases of COVID-19 variants have been identified in Lancaster County:

 Weekly positivity rate:

-Hospitalizations for COVID-19 positive patients: 18 with 12 from Lancaster County (three on ventilators) and six from other communities (none on ventilators).
+Hospitalizations for COVID-19 positive patients: 29 with 24 from Lancaster County (two on ventilators) and five from other communities (three on ventilators).

 Risk Dial: mid-yellow, moderate risk of COVID-19 spread